KobaKhit/kobakhit.github.io/_posts/2016-1-22-hello-world.md

 <hr>

 Thats pretty much it for the testing.
 I am working on a bunch of posts and one of them will be a step by step guide of how I built this website.
-Hopefully, it will be helpful to people who intend to use jekyll for the their blogging needs.
+Hopefully, it will be helpful to people who intend to use jekyll for their blogging needs.
 Until later.